I Want You to Want Me

 "I Want You to Want Me" is a song by the American rock band Cheap Trick.
 It is originally from their second album In Color, released in September 1977.
-It was the first single released from that album, but it did not chart in the United States in its original studio version, which was influenced by music hall styles.
+It was the first single released from that album, but it did not chart in the United States in its original studio version.

-Nineteen months later, a more rock-oriented live version from the band's successful Cheap Trick at Budokan album was released as a single and became one of their biggest hits, peaking at number seven in the US, number two in Canada, and number one in Japan.
+19 months later, a more hard rock-oriented live version from the band's successful Cheap Trick at Budokan album was released as a single and became one of their biggest hits, peaking at number seven on the US Billboard Hot 100, number two in Canada, and number one in Japan.
 It has since become Cheap Trick's signature song.

 Background

 "I Want You to Want Me" was a number-one single in Japan.
-Its success in Japan, as well as the success of its preceding single "Clock Strikes Ten", paved the way for Cheap Trick's concerts at Nippon Budokan in Tokyo in April 1978 that were recorded for the group's most popular album, Cheap Trick at Budokan.
-A live version of "I Want You to Want Me" from the album Cheap Trick at Budokan was released in 1979 and became their biggest selling single, reaching No. 7 on the Billboard Hot 100.
+Its success, as well as that of its preceding single "Clock Strikes Ten", paved the way for Cheap Trick's concerts at Nippon Budokan in Tokyo in April 1978 that were recorded for the live album Cheap Trick at Budokan.
+A live version of "I Want You to Want Me" was released from the album in 1979, becoming their biggest-selling single and reaching No. 7 on the Billboard Hot 100.
 It was certified gold by the Recording Industry Association of America, representing sales of one million records.
 In Canada, it reached No. 2 in on the RPM national singles chart, remaining there for two weeks and was certified gold for the sale of 500,000 singles in September 1979.
-It was also the band's highest charting single in Britain, where it reached No. 29.
+It was also the band's highest charting single in Britain, where it reached No. 29 on the UK singles chart.

-Years later, Rick Nielsen and Tom Petersson criticized the lightweight production of "I Want You to Want Me" as it originally appeared on their second album, In Color.
+Years later, Rick Nielsen and Tom Petersson criticized the lightweight production of "I Want You to Want Me" as it originally appeared on their second album In Color.
 Cheap Trick went as far as to mostly re-record that album in 1997, though this version has not been officially released.
 Producer Tom Werman explains:

 "'I Want You To Want Me' was a fabulous dance hall type of song, and a perfect pop tune, and it was meant to be a little campy.
 I put the piano on—a guy named Jai Winding played it.
 I remember asking the band what they thought of it, and Rick Nielsen kind of shrugged and said, 'You're the producer.'"
 Further: "It was a burlesque song, like a 30s number.
 That is what they wrote it as."